boostorg/redis/README.md

 * cpp20_echo_server.cpp: A simple TCP echo server.
 * cpp20_chat_room.cpp: A command line chat built on Redis pubsub.
 * cpp20_low_level_async.cpp: Sends a ping asynchronously using the low-level API.
+* cpp17_low_level_sync.cpp: Sends a ping synchronously using the low-level API.

 To avoid repetition code that is common to some examples has been grouped in common.hpp.
 The main function used in some async examples